 "Leading technology for sustainable inland shipping"

-Awareness has risen in recent years, that inland waterways is not as “green” as commonly understood.
-In terms of emission of CO2, NOx and fine particulates, inland waterway ships are clearly underperforming compared, for example, to modern diesel trucks (euro VI).
+Awareness has risen that inland waterways are not as “green” as thought.
+Regarding emission of CO2, NOx and fine particulates, inland waterway ships are clearly underperforming.

 Readily available alternatives only offer partial solutions: biofuels, fuel-optimized engines with end-of-pipe treatment, Euro VI engines and hybrid propulsion (diesel-electrical).